diegocamlooker/Kickstarter/final.md

 ```

 * Ammend the `Kickstarter` dataset with a new column containing the `bgg name` field related to that specific `project name`, in order to not to miss data when joining both tables in the ``explore{}``.

 * Having more info to play with: number of pledges, backers country, number of updates in the campaign, comments in the page, video yes/no, etc...

-* Stop buying more games, and play them!
+Tip 8: Stop buying more games, and play them!

 ---